MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 ## Link knowledge articles to an entity

-You can link or unlink a knowledge article to an account, case, or a record in the **Linked Knowledge Articles** section in the **Summary** tab.
+You can link or unlink a knowledge article to an account, case, or a record in the **Linked Knowledge Articles** section on the **Summary** tab.
 You can also edit a knowledge article by double-clicking the linked entity.

 Perform the following steps to link the knowledge article.